s6sewitt/s6sewitt/README.md

 - 👀 I’m looking to broaden my software engineering & data science skills
 - 🌱 I’m currently learning about graphs, sentiment analysis, OCR and more
 - 🎓 I have studied both physics and economics
+- 👔 I have started my career in strategy consulting at BCG
-- 👔 I am currently working in strategy consulting
+- 👔 I am currently working in Project Management in Robotics
 - 🎯 I am interested in transitioning to software engineering one day

 <!---